MicrosoftDocs/kaizala-docs/kaizala/platform/v1/docs/connectors/Tokens.md

 # Authentication Mechanism

+Before you get started, please refer to [Setup for using the Kaizala Connectors](setup.md)

 ## Authentication for Kaizala Connectors

 Kaizala Connectors will soon be integrated with Azure Active Directory (Azure AD) to provide secure sign in and authorization.